Buyer's Guide — 2026

 3. Evaluate restaurant integration.If your hotel has a restaurant or bar, decide whether to use the PMS's built-in POS (BESA OS) or integrate a third-party POS (most others).
 Native integration eliminates room-charge reconciliation friction.

 4. Check support hours and language.
-Mews and Cloudbeds support in English only.
-BESA OS supports Albanian and English.
+Most international platforms support in English only and from EU offices.
+BESA OS supports Albanian and English from a local team.
 Local-language support matters when a fiscal printer fails on a Saturday night.

 5. Run a 2-week trial using sample data — actual reservations, real OTA listing, real fiscal printer setup.
 Most vendors offer free trials or sandbox accounts.